arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures34.md

 ---------------------

-In addition to the OS-specific packages (eg. _rpm_ for Red Hat / CentOS, _deb_ for Debian, NSIS for Windows, etc) starting from 3.4.0 new _tar.gz_ archive packages are available for Linux and Mac.
+In addition to the OS-specific packages (eg. _rpm_ for Red Hat / CentOS, _deb_ for Debian, NSIS installer for Windows etc.) starting from 3.4.0 new `tar.gz` archive packages are available for Linux and Mac.